-When we started the tour, our guides went over safety precautions for the lava tube, and they provided hard hats for the day as well.
+At the start of the tour experience, our guides went over safety precautions for the lava tube, and they provided hard hats for the day as well.
 I am really glad that they focused on safety, and although the experience is an adventure, you can tell that they really care about their visitors.
-I also liked that the whole time that you visit the tunnel there is a clear path that you will stay on and you are with your group and guide the whole time.
+I also liked that when you visit the tunnel there is a clear path that you will stay on and you are with your group and guide the whole time.
+We felt very safe to explore the lava tube the whole time!

 The colors of the tunnel are so beautiful, and the various minerals and metals such as iron create dazzling effects.
 We had a very cool experience here as well.
 On the tour, they brought us so far into the earth so that there is no natural light, and for a couple of minutes everyone turned off the lights on their hard hats and you are in complete darkness.
 There is no light pollution, and you truly are completely in the dark!